 First-time founders build products; second-time founders build distribution.
 The same applies to content.
 It’s less about what you say and more about how many people you can spread the message to.

-If you’re serious about technical thought leadership, focus on building a distribution channel: a newsletter, blog, YouTube/Twitch/TikTok channel, or podcast.
+If you’re serious about technical thought leadership, focus on building a content distribution channel: a newsletter, blog, YouTube/Twitch/TikTok channel, or podcast.

 Social media is great for testing content ideas and getting early traction, but you don’t own your audience and can get booted off at any time.
 The only thing you’ll ever own is your email list, so build that from the beginning.